The Story of OARS

 OARS acquires North American River Expeditions and begins running rafting trips in Canyonlands National Park

 OARS establishes Rivers Fiji, a community-based tourism operation in the highlands of Viti Levu

 OARS obtains permit to run the North Fork of the Stanislaus River near Angels Camp, CA

 OARS and Rivers Fiji successfully negotiate with the government of Fiji to establish the Upper Navua Conservation Area

 George Wendt named one of Paddler Magazine’s “Paddlers of the Century”

-Company becomes founding member of the Adventure Collection—a consortium of like-minded adventure travel companies with a commitment to responsible travel
+Company becomes a founding member of the Adventure Collection—a consortium of like-minded adventure travel companies with a commitment to responsible travel

-Whitewater legends George Wendt and then 87-year-old Martin Litton row the Colorado through Grand Canyon, making Martin the oldest person ever to row the length of Grand Canyon
+Whitewater legends George Wendt, and then 87-year-old Martin Litton, row the Colorado through Grand Canyon, making Martin the oldest person ever to row the length of Grand Canyon